textadventures/quest/docs/problems.md

 This only applies to local variables, you can give these names to attributes.

-### `object`, `game`, `turnscript`, `command`, `exit`
+### `object`, `game`, `turnscript`, `command`, `exit`,`type`

 Trying to use any of these as the name of an attribute will confuse the editor.
-You will not get an error, but it will not do what you expect.
-You can use them as local variable and object names, but I would advise against it.
+You will not get an error, but it will not do what you expect when you save your game and then load it (whether during player or when editing).
+The problem is that these all have special meaning for Quest when it is loading XML files, and it will, for example, assume your "object" attribute is a real object.

 ### Attribute names with spaces